Temzasse/figmage/README.md

 #### Supported tokens

 > [!IMPORTANT]
-> For all tokens that are not valid variables (colors, text styles, or effects) inside Figma you need to turn the layer you want to target into a component!
+> For all tokens that are not variable-like styles in Figma (colors, text styles, or effects) you need to turn the layer you want to target into a **component**!
 You can turn a layer into a component via ⌥⌘K (option+command+K).
-Figmage will ignore all layers inside a frame that are not components.
+Figmage will ignore all layers inside a frame that are **not** components.

 | Property          | Description                                                                                                                                                |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |